grothedev/actinet/README.md

 ##Todo:
 	- subscription for tags and users
 	- add about section
+	- tags searched for stay in input on page load
+	- email verification

 ###housekeeping:
 	- double check min/max values for database items
 	- stay at top of page when showing a post
 	- spam prevention
 	- API documentation

 ###once all that is done, it should be ready for initial use